 If you don’t want to take out a loan to buy real estate, that’s understandable.
 Consider investing in real estate with a real estate crowdfunding platform like Fundrise.

 With Fundrise, you can invest in real estate for as little as $500, and you don’t need to leverage up at all.
 This way, you can easily diversify your real estate exposure and earn income passively.
 Fundrise is open to all investors.
 For the average investor, investing in a diversified eREIT from Fundrise is a good way to gain exposure to real estate.

 If you’re an accredited investor, take a look at CrowdStreet a real estate marketplace that primarily focuses on secondary metro markets that are lower cost with higher cap rates and higher growth than the expensive coastal cities.

 These cities include Denver, Austin, Memphis, and Charleston.
 Due to technology and the rise of the freelance economy, I think investing in lower cost growth cities will be a multi-decade trend.
-CrowdStreet is free to sign up and explore.
+If you have a lot of capital, you can build your own select real estate fund with CrowdStreet.
+CrowdStreet is also free to sign up and explore.